 Absence and Make-up Work: If the absence has been excused, the student will receive credit for made up work that was missed.
 It is the responsibility of the student to see that all work is completed.
-The period of time allowed for making up work is equal to the period of time the student was absent.
+The period of time allowed for making up work may be equal to the period of time the student was absent, or may be due upon the student's return to school.
+Some work may be required to be completed during the absence.
+The due date for work is dependent on the type of absence.